AppSecure-nrw/security-belts/blue/load-tests.md

 ## Activities

-- Analyze your specific performance requirements and perform corresponding load tests against your application and infrastructure components.
+- Define or identify your specific performance requirements.
+- Perform corresponding load tests against your application and infrastructure components.
+- If possible, use tools to automate this task as much as possible.

 ## Benefits

 - Know the limits of your application and infrastructure components.
 - Ability to scale appropriately for expected load cases.
+- Improve availability and resilience of your application.

 ## Assessment